tsuru/tsuru/integration/README.md

 - nodeopts - Additional options passed to node creation.
 - installername - Name of the installation to be created.
 - provisioners - List of provisioners to test.
 Defaults to docker.
 - clusters - List of cluster providers.
 Defaults to swarm.
-Available values are gce, swarm and minikube.
+Available values are gke, swarm and minikube.
 - platforms - List of platforms to test.
 Defaults to all platforms available on https://github.com/tsuru/platforms

 ### Flow control